Tag Archive: The Serpent Priesthood

 On the steep hillside….

 Holy Trinity Church Rollestone: Still in Derbyshire and maybe the best and most revealing find of the day; if not of all our quests put together and how apt to be our thirteenth quest too!
-Our find here was a revelaton to say the lest, making all our quests very current and relevant.
+Our find here was a revelation to say the lest, making all our quests very current and relevant.
 The church itself dates from the 12th century; the chancel was restored in 1878 and the tower in 1889.
-It apears that a church of some sort exsisted on this site from Saxon times, for there is a mention in the Doomsday book of 1086 which states that at Rollestone there was a priest and a church and indeed at about 1895, (which you will see in our video link) when parts of the present church were being restored some fragments of a Saxon cross-shaft were found.
+It appears that a church of some sort exsisted on this site from Saxon times, for there is a mention in the Doomsday book of 1086 which states that at Rollestone there was a priest and a church and indeed at about 1895, (which you will see in our video link) when parts of the present church were being restored some fragments of a Saxon cross-shaft were found.

 At the very beginning of the 14th.century the tower was built, a broad low structure of two stories only, with thick walls of rubble.All its belfry windows remain in the walls, but blocked up; when, however, the tower was restored in 1889, the one in the western face was re-opened so as to be seen outside.
 In the bottom storey are three curious little single-light windows.
 During the 15th century two additional storeys were added regardless of the fact that the old rubble walls were never intended to carry such weight.
 Certainly, buttresses were added, but these afforded insufficient support, and the ragstone of the lower part gradually decayed and gave way under the pressure, and as a result, in addition to placing the whole of the tower in great peril, thrust the nave arcades out of shape.
 The work of restoration was carried out in 1889-1890; first the old buttresses were taken down and rebuilt with new and substantial stone in very deep foundations of concrete; then the entire outer casing of the walls was gradually taken way and replaced with new stone.
 The tower arch was also taken down and rebuilt, and the old gallery which stretched across the arch was removed.
 The crown of the tower was repaired where necessary.
 This restoration cost about £800.